CDCgov/nhsnlink/docs/functionality/oauth_flow.md

     - The BFF uses the OAuth tokens to make authenticated requests to backend services
     - Token refresh is handled transparently by the BFF when needed

+## Cookie Security

+- Cookies are HTTP-only to prevent XSS attacks
+- Secure flag ensures cookies only sent over HTTPS
+- Anti-forgery protection enabled
+- Session cookies with server-side storage

+## Token Security

+- OAuth tokens never exposed to the frontend
+- Tokens stored securely server-side
+- Token refresh handled by BFF
+- Short-lived access tokens with automatic refresh

+## CORS Protection

+- Strict CORS policy configured
+- Credentials mode enabled for cookie transmission
+- Only trusted origins allowed

+## PKCE (Proof Key for Code Exchange)

+PKCE is implemented to secure the OAuth authorization code flow and prevent authorization code interception attacks:

+**Code Verifier Generation**

+   - A cryptographically random code verifier is generated for each authentication request
+   - The verifier is stored securely server-side in the BFF
+   - Length and character requirements follow OAuth PKCE specifications

+**Code Challenge**

+   - The code challenge is derived from the verifier using SHA-256
+   - Challenge is included in the initial authorization request
+   - The challenge method is set to "S256" (SHA-256)

+**Code Exchange**

+   - Original code verifier is included when exchanging the authorization code
+   - OAuth provider validates the code challenge/verifier pair
+   - Prevents malicious actors from using intercepted auth codes

+## State Parameter Protection

+The state parameter provides CSRF protection during the OAuth flow:

+**State Generation**

+   - Cryptographically secure random state value generated per request
+   - State is bound to the user's session
+   - Stored server-side in the BFF

+**State Validation**

+   - State parameter included in authorization request
+   - Returned state must match the original stored value
+   - Requests with invalid/missing state are rejected
+   - Protects against CSRF and replay attacks

+## Scope Restrictions

+OAuth scopes are strictly controlled to limit access:

+**Required Scopes**

+openid profile email

+**Scope Validation**

+- Only pre-configured scopes are allowed
+- Scope requests are validated against allowed list
+- Additional scopes require explicit configuration
+- Prevents scope elevation attacks

+**Scope Usage**

+- Scopes map to specific API permissions
+- Access tokens only receive approved scopes
+- Resource access is restricted by granted scopes

 ## Configuration

 The BFF's OAuth and cookie settings are configured in `appsettings.json`: